Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 Replace "TamikoThiel" here with the name of the new artist and login using the name and password you created above: https://hiddenhistoriesjtown.org/artists/TamikoThiel/php/web/dashboard/

 Note that to avoid having all the artist layers pile up in the same place in Japantown, the default GPS location of the layer is in Alviso Marina County Park!
-Information on how to change this is in the ArpoiseDirectory set up  (https://github.com/ARPOISE/ARpoise/tree/master/php/dir), and in the artist tutorial for creating augments with porPOIse. **LINK**
+1. The admin has to first change this in the ArpoiseDirectory (see tutorial here):  (https://github.com/ARPOISE/ARpoise/tree/master/php/dir).
+2. Then the artist has to change it in their own layers (see tutorial on creating augments with porPOIse): https://github.com/ARPOISE/ARpoise/blob/master/php/porpoise/README.md

-### Image - Login as the Artist:
+### Image - Artist's default Home page on porPOIse:
 ![SetupArtistPorpoise7](/administration/images/SetupArtistPorpoise7.PNG)

 .